ahlstromcj/seq66/README.md

     *   Version 0.99.8:
         *   Issue #112: A new pattern now displays in the MIDI controller.
         *   Issue #114: Adding display of shortcut keys to tool tips.
+        *   Added a Pattern tab to Edit / Preferences for new-pattern settings and jitter/randomization.
         *   Added automation for the main window Loop L/R button.
         *   Fixed seqroll drawing errors introduced in adding time-sig support.
         *   Fixed incomplete data-pane refresh in scrolling with arrow-keys.